 “O.K.
 And we had a sign-in attempt a few minutes later at 8:01, but it was from an unknown device and the multifactor prompt was never acknowledged.”

 “Right!
 Just as I was calling you my authenticator app wanted me to confirm a sign-in.
 By that point I was worried that I’d been phished, so I didn’t confirm it.”

 “Excellent,” said Avery, “that’s exactly what we want you to do.
 Never acknowledge or confirm a multifactor authentication prompt unless you’re sure you’re the one who initiated it.
 Since you’re still signed in on your laptop, I need you to go to your Contoso profile page and change your password right away.
 Can you also forward me a copy of the phishing message you received, as an attachment?”

 “Yes, of course.” said Amber.

 “Terrific.
 I’ll share it with the incident response team so we can warn others in the company to be on the lookout for this attack.
-Also, we’ll keep an eye on your account for a few days just to make sure there isn’t any more suspicious activity.
-But you did great by not confirming the multifactor authentication notice and calling us right away.
+You did great by not confirming the multifactor authentication notice and calling us right away.
 I think it should be o.k.”